Skip to content

 If you get your wisdom teeth removed at the dentist you only need Extras cover.
 This type of surgery is considered an out-of-hospital service and isn’t covered by your hospital policy.

-If you get wisdom teeth surgery at hospital, you’ll need both Extras , opens in a new taband Hospital , opens in a new tabinsurance.
+If you get wisdom teeth surgery at hospital, you’ll need both Extras and Hospital insurance.
 Hospital cover will pay for hospital-related costs like accommodation, theatre fees, and the anaesthetist.
 Extras cover will help with the dentist or surgeon's surgical fee.

-At nib, many of our Extras cover options, opens in a new tab include benefits for wisdom teeth removal.
+At nib, many of our Extras cover options include benefits for wisdom teeth removal.
 If you need this procedure in the future, consider using nib’s First Choice network to reduce your out of pocket expenses.
 This network consists of carefully selected health providers who offer nib members quality healthcare and services at an affordable price for common treatments.

-Learn more about nib’s First Choice network, opens in a new tab and how it can save you money.
+Learn more about nib’s First Choice network and how it can save you money.

 After wisdom tooth removal